 Sometimes patients suffer from jawbone deterioration or an enlarged sinus cavity.
 These conditions affect the way implants sit in the mouth and must be corrected to improve the stability of the dental implant.

 If you need multiple surgeries for a successful dental implant, you may need to take additional trips abroad before getting a dental implant in India.
+With a free consultation near you, this hassle can be eliminated.

 Extended Stay Due to Complications